cometh-hq/rtn-4337/README.md

 )
 ```

-- chainId: Needed for android lib.
+- **chainId**: Needed for android lib.
-- paymasterUrl: If specified, it will be used when preparing the user operation to sponsor gas fees.
+- **paymasterUrl**: If specified, it will be used when preparing the user operation to sponsor gas fees.
-- safeConfig: If not provided, the default configuration will be used.
+- **safeConfig**: If not provided, the default configuration will be used.

 ```swift
 // these values are from the safe deployments repo